TOGETHER WE CARE

 How can I be referred to Eleos Clinic?

-Eleos Clinic accepts referrals from all families and professionals working with children and young people.
+Eleos Clinic accepts referrals from all adults, families and professionals.
 This may include the GP, school, colleges, universities or other partners (therapists, doctors or other clincicians).
 A referral letter is recommended by the GP if possible, to share what other medical issues are present, treatments received and whether there are any medications prescribed or allergies.

 How do I contact someone at the clinic?